PeeusD/NewspaperScraperBot/README.md

 **Hosting environment= HEROKU**
 </br>
 **How to deploy:**
-Just Fork this repo and add your GTIHUB account to heroku.
+Just Fork this repo and add your GITHUB account to heroku and deploy branch.